Background and margins can also be set for the layout or for the placeholder within the page template.

 IPAC is a nonprofit organization of over 200 human resource professionals actively engaged in or contributing to the professional, academic, and practical field of personnel research and assessment.
 The Annual Conference offers professionals the opportunity to share their latest research, programs, and ideas with their peers.
 Since its origins in International Personnel Management Association Assessment Council (IPMAAC) over thirty years ago, IPAC's greatest strengths have been its members’ commitment to building a solid theoretical and applied research foundation for their professional activities and the spirit of cooperation and mutual support that pervades the organization.

+You are cordially invited to be a part of that IPAC tradition.
+Anyone may submit a proposal for consideration; membership in IPAC is not required.
 This call for proposals provides information you need to fully submit your idea.
 The following sections provide detailed descriptions of the submission components, as well as session types and example conference topic areas to help generate or focus submission ideas.

 Examples of Conference Topic Areas